 Paris is the capital city of France and is located on the north bending arc of the river Seine.
 The Paris metropolitan area is large and contains around 11 million people.
-The city is world renown for it’s food, culture, fashion and arts.
-The cities narrow, winding streets and centuries old buildings are unlike anything in the United States.
+The city is world-renowned for its food, culture, fashion, and arts.
+The city’s narrow, winding streets and centuries-old buildings are unlike anything in the United States.
 Known as the “City of Lights”, most associate the city with romance.

 My Posts About Paris: